TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DatabaseRecords/Index.rst

     These represent pages in the page tree, which structure the website.
 They are stored in table :sql:`pages`.
 Content records
-    These include text, images, videos, or any other element placed within a page.
+    Every content record consists of some sub entities like texts, images, videos, and so on.
+Content records can be placed on a page.
 They are stored in table :sql:`tt_content`.
+TYPO3 has some pre configured content elements like for example `Header Only`, `Regular Text Element`, `Text & Images`, and `Text & Images`.
 Backend user records
-    Information about users who have access to the TYPO3 backend.
+    The user records consist of information about the users who have access to the TYPO3 backend.
 They are stored in table :sql:`be_users`.
 The backend user groups they are organized in are stored in table :sql:`be_groups`.
 System records
     System records control the configuration and management of the TYPO3 system.
     Examples include file references, file mounts, or categories.
+For example, you can create a category and assign it to some content records in order to point out that they belong together.
 Extension-specific records
     Extensions often define custom records to store specific data, such as products for a shop system or events for a calendar.